m-cat/highlight-linedivs/README.md

 ## Why?

 There were no good options for displaying line numbers in Jekyll source code.
 Wrapping each line inside a `div` makes it pretty easy.
-I'm writing a blog post on how to do that.
+See [my blog post](https://www.bytedude.com/jekyll-syntax-highlighting-and-line-numbers/) for more details.

 ## How?